Chris Godwin Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Season Stats

-- This season Godwin has 63 catches (on 83 targets) and leads the Buccaneers with 782 receiving yards (78.2 per game) while scoring five touchdowns.
+- Godwin's 782 receiving yards (78.2 per game) pace all receivers on the Buccaneers.
+He's been targeted 83 times and has collected 63 receptions and five touchdowns.

-- Godwin has been the target of 83 of his team's 432 passing attempts this season, or 19.2% of the target share.
+- So far this season, 19.2% of the 432 passes thrown by his team have gone Godwin's way.

-- Godwin (18 red zone targets) has been the recipient of 21.7% of his team's 83 red zone pass attempts.
+- Godwin has seen the ball thrown his way 18 times in the red zone this season, 21.7% of his team's 83 red zone pass attempts.

-- The Buccaneers have thrown the football in 66.4% of their plays from scrimmage this year while staying on the ground 33.6% of the time.
-This offensive attack ranks fourth in the NFL in points scored.
+- The Buccaneers, who rank fourth in the NFL in points scored, have dropped back to pass 66.4% of the time while running the ball 33.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Colts.